lengfeld/subpatch/README.internal.md

 list can be become quite long.
 Maybe then the "add" argument must be splitted into multiple commands to gradually add "--exclude/.." config options.

+Implement commaands:
-Implement 'foreach'.
+- 'foreach'.
 See repo and git-submodule

-Implement 'rm'.
+- 'rm'.
 The counterpart of 'add'.
+- 'move'/mv command to move subprojects.
+- `git rev-parse --show-toplevel` for subpatch

 Design principle: Modifiying config files by hand is ok and encouraged.
 Don't add code/commands to do simple things, like adding a version parameter or ...